 The radio and antenna are down on the end of the Explorer board where you see a little white stick (opposite end of the board from where your battery connects at the JST connector).

 Cutting the trace to improve radio communication¶

 Some OpenAPS users have found that cutting a portion of the Explorer Board’s hidden copper antenna wire (called a trace) will improve radio comms with the pump.
-Before doing this, remember to disconnect any attached battery or power source first.
+Before doing this, remember to disconnect any attached battery or power source.
 For North American (NA) pumps (using the 916MHz band), you’re looking to cut near the white line that is between the 1 and the 5 in the “915.”
 Consider cutting on the 1-side rather than the exact spot where the white “cut” line is drawn because it is so close to the corner where the rest of the copper wire goes.
 To make the cut, use a sharp x-acto blade to cut through the copper just beneath the green surface of board.
 It will take a few swipes and you’ll hear a small scraping noise when you get through the wire.
 Make sure you’ve cut all the way through the wire to the green circuit board material on the other side.